Archives Scrapbooks

 1. An exhibition of objects found by expeditions of the American School of Oriental Research and Harvard University near Kirkuk, Iraq.

-2. A memorial exhibition of the work of Charles Herbert Moore.
+2. A Memorial Exhibition of the work of Charles Herbert Moore.

 3. Paintings of the Naumburg bequest.

-5. This exhibition is happening concurrently with the series of Charles Eliot Norton Lectures, which will be given by Professor Arthur Mayger Hind from the British Museum, London, commencing on November 12th.
+4. An exhibition of etchings by Rembrandt van Rijn, which will continue until next February and is being held in conjunction with the series of Charles Eliot Norton Lectures to be given by Professor Arthur Mayger Hind of the British Museum, London, commencing November 12th.

 3. Paintings of the Naumburg bequest.